sirkells/Image-Classification-API/README.md

 # Image-Classification-API
-An API that uses tensorflow to identify images
+An API that uses tensorflow to recognise images